HKalbasi/zngur/book/src/call_rust_from_cpp/wellknown_traits.md

 # Wellknown traits

-Some Rust traits from standard library has special support or effect in Zngur.
-They are listed in this page.
-You can use them by adding `wellknown_traits(Trait1, Trait2);` statement for your type in `main.zng` file.
+Some Rust traits from the standard library have special support or effect in Zngur.
+They are listed on this page.
+You can use them by adding `wellknown_traits(Trait1, Trait2);` statement for your type in the `main.zng` file.

 ## Copy

-Adding this trait enables copy constructor for the type in the C++ side, and removes the drop flag and destructor related generated codes, so it will improve the performance.
+Adding this trait enables the copy constructor for the type on the C++ side, and removes the drop flag and destructor-related generated code, so it will improve performance.

 ## ?Sized